bagisto/user-guide/docs/2.0/multi-tenant-ecommerce/README.md

 ### CName Mapping

-CName Mapping lets tenants connect their own domain to the subdomain made by the SaaS module, which helps with professional branding.
+CName Mapping lets tenants connect their own domain to the subdomain made by the SaaS, which helps with professional branding.

 When a tenant signs up, a default subdomain like **username.rootdomain.com** is created.
 With CNAME, their actual domain can be directed to this subdomain.

 This makes it easy for customers to find the store and keeps a reliable, consistent online image.

-The mapping is set up through the tenant's DNS provider and the SaaS module by the Super Admin, and it doesn't need any extra plugins.
+The mapping is set up through the tenant's DNS provider and the SaaS by the Super Admin, and it doesn't need any extra plugins.